IPSHA is recognised as the leading independent primary school voice, connecting with and advocating for school leaders.

 On the national political stage, IPSHA has a voice of influence as a member of peak educational bodies such as APPA.
 The Association also fosters close links with independent school associations in New Zealand, the United Kingdom, the United States of America and International Confederation of Principals.
 IPSHA aspires to empower independent primary school leaders to achieve excellence in the broad education of children.

-- To promote the unique nature of independent primary education by embracing and nurturing the diversity of member schools.
+- To promote the unique nature and diversity of independent primary schools.

 - To provide collegial support for members.

-- To facilitate the national voice of independent primary schools by promoting the cause of independent primary schooling.
+- To promote the national voice of independent primary schools.

-- To deliver and facilitate quality professional learning opportunities for members, aspiring leaders, staff, and their schools.
+- To deliver and facilitate quality professional learning opportunities.

 - To provide educational opportunities for students.

 IPSHA, as a peak body, is able to significantly influence outcomes in primary education through the active professional voice afforded through APPA (NAC and Board) and Principals Australia Institute.

 IPSHA promotes the unique nature of independent primary education by embracing and nurturing the diversity of educational philosophy among member schools and the Association’s activities to the wider community.